Becker, Poncharello, forgive them because they don't know what they are doing.

 Less expenses

-Delfast believes that his police e-bike can deliver significant savings as well.
-Compared to electric motorcycles, the company estimates that its e-bikes cost around € 2.000 less per year in maintenance and operating costs, not to mention the much lower purchase price.
+Delfast believes its police e-bike can also deliver significant savings.
+Compared to electric motorcycles, the company estimates that its e-bikes cost around €2.000 less per year in maintenance and operating costs, not to mention the much lower purchase price.

 On balance it's a good deal